First solo budget travel trip

-It’s funny because, before my first trip I thought you needed to be a certain type of person or have a certain type of character to be able to travel solo. – But I was so wrong!
-I’ve met so many different characters and personalities solo traveling around the world, from confident, arrogant, pretentious, stupid (No common sense), weird, crazy, to quiet, shy, introverts, nervous, anxious.
+It’s funny because, before my first solo trip I thought you needed to be a certain type of person or have a certain type of character to be able to travel solo. – But I was so wrong!
+I’ve met so many different characters and personalities solo traveling around the world, from the confident, arrogant, pretentious, stupid (No common sense), weird, and crazy, to the quiet, shy, introverts, nervous, or anxious.

-Some of the most inspiring people I’ve me traveling are the ones you challenged themselves to do it.
-The ones that wanted to prove to the friends and family who said they wouldn’t last that they actually could.
+Some of the most inspiring people I’ve met traveling are the ones who challenged themselves to do it.
+The ones who wanted to prove to the friends and family that said they wouldn’t last that they actually could.

 One of those people, a friend of mine now, has over the years really shown me how much solo traveling can help somebody grow.
 He was a nervous wreck the first time I met him, so much so that a few of us in the hostel actually took him under our wing to help him.
 He couldn’t get his head around currency, his head was in the clouds, he was a perfect target for petty criminals.
 And, that’s the great thing about solo travelers, we help each other out.
 A few of us helped him settle, taught him a few things and helped him feel comfortable in his new environment.

 Anyway, long story short, a few months down the line, I bumped into him again and although he was still quite shy and nervous you could clearly tell he had come out of his shell, he participated and interacted with people with more confidence.
 Over the years we’ve kept in touch and to this day he travels solo and always thanks me for helping him through his first few days.
 That first trip helped him grow as a person so much.